Ethan-zhengyw/Command-Line-Sicily/README.md

          Status:     [Accepted]
          Run Memory: [3216KB]
          Run Time:   [0.09secs]

+      Display the detail information of problem 1151

+	    :Sicilyquery 1151

 ### Todo
-  - query a problem by it's ID and display it in a pretty way
+  - query a problem by it's ID and display it in a pretty way [solved]
-  - support more detail information when didn't receive a "Accepted" result
+  - support more detail information when didn't receive a "Accepted" result [solved]